Rick Clark, 5th generation farmer has been using cover crops for over 10 years on his 7,000 acre family farm.

 What’s Rick Clark’s System All About?

 Rick recommends starting with the Dr. Rick Haney Soil Test.
-This is to answer a few questions you’ll need to being transitioning to a healthy system.
+This is to answer a few questions you’ll need to begin transitioning to a healthy system.

 - What is the soils condition?